hchiam/learning-css/README.md

     "a a ." minmax(50px, auto)
     "a a ."
 80px
     "b b c" auto / 1fr 1fr 5fr; /* / column widths on last line, like x-axis labels */
-  /* need the "."s to make it work */
+  /* need the "."s to make it work, and the grid-areas can't start with a number */
   ```

 - but you might want to only use `grid-template-columns`, for the reason in the next point: